-Applicants who present with a reduced number of level 3 qualifications, for example two A levels rather than the typical3 A levels and this is due to extenuating circumstances but are achieving a high standard will be considered by the University for undergraduate study.
+Applicants who present with a reduced number of level 3 qualifications, for example two A levels rather than the more typical 3 A levels and this is due to extenuating circumstances but are achieving a high standard will be considered by the University for undergraduate study.
 A panel will be convened once all the applicant's information has been received by the Admissions team.
-The panel will include Associate Director, Admissions (or their representative), Admissions Lead for the appropriate Faculty (or their representative), Admissions tutor for the Department or School (or their representative) and any other relevant staff such as a member of the Widening Participation team, Disability team etc. The applicant's qualifications or predicted academic outcome and circumstances will be discussed.
+The panel may include Associate Director, Admissions, Enquiries and Fulfilment (or their representative), Admissions Lead for the appropriate Faculty (or their representative), Admissions tutor for the Department or School (or their representative) and any other relevant staff such as a member of the Widening Participation team, Disability Advice and Guidance team, etc.

+The applicant's qualifications or predicted academic outcome and circumstances will be discussed.
 The applicant will then receive an outcome of their application.